weierophinney/grumpy-phpunit/mwop-notes.markdown

 If it's possible to create a sidebar or a "note", move the paragraphs on protected/private methods into that; right now, they simply interrupt the flow.
+(And since you have a section on this already, you could just omit these paragraphs entirely.)

 Paragraph beginning with "In my experience" should be the first paragraph of this section.